ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

 $book->published = $request->published;
 $book->purchase_link = $request->purchase_link;
 ```

+Once a book is created it is tied to that user; because of this there's no need to do anything with the *Edit Book* in regards to user associations.

 ### Route adjustments for guests vs. users
 Now that books are associated with specific users, it doesn't make sense anymore that guest would be able to see an index of all the books.
 Instead, guests should see some sort of Welcome page.